Azure-Samples/quickstart-storage-blobs-for-js/aspnet/README.md

-# Azure Blob Storage SDK Study
+﻿# Azure Blob Storage SDK Study

 Thank you for participating in critical research about the usability of the Azure SDK!
 This repo contains a template for an ASP.NET application along with instructions to run the template and tasks that will complete the application.
 As part of the study, the Azure SDK team is reviewing our documentation, SDK design, and user experience.
 We are not reviewing this study for technical skills or aptitude of our participants.
 You may be asked for feedback as part of the research process.
 Do not leave feedback or comments in this repo, as this repo is not actively developed.

 ## Scenario

 Imagine you are a developer at a software company that wants to analyze log data from its mobile application.
-To analyze the log data, each mobile app will upload logs once a day to a central service written in Node.js.
+To analyze the log data, each mobile app will upload logs once a day to a central service written in ASP.NET.
 This repository is the start of the code for that central service.
-It is an express application, and it has an endpoint started that accepts a text file.
-Some test text files are in the `logs` folder.
+It is an IIS express application, and it has an endpoint started that accepts a text file.
+Some test text files are in the `.\logs` folder.

-Currently, POST and GET endpoints are prepared in the `index.js` file.
-Refer to [Starting the App](#starting-the-app) and [Calling the App](#calling-the-app) to get started.
+Currently, POST and GET endpoints are prepared in the `Controllers\LogController.cs` file.
+Refer to [Calling the App](#calling-the-app) to get started.

 ### Instructions